-Looking for tips, resources, and answers to your questions on being a volunteer?
+Are you looking for tips, resources, and answers to your questions on being a volunteer?
 Start here!
-Have a question that isn't covered here or some great advice to share?
+Have a question not covered here or some great advice to share?
 Found a piece of information that is outdated?
 Please help us keep this guide relevant and current by emailing our VP of Communications.

 Program Resources (Room Parents, Artist Workshop, Library)